Security

 It notes that OEM firmware built into WiFi routers uses open-source components that contain numerous known security vulnerabilities that hackers can exploit.

 Insignary, a startup security firm based in South Korea, conducted comprehensive binary code scans for known security vulnerabilities in WiFi routers.
-The company conducted scans across a spectrum of the firmware used by the most popular home, small and mid-sized business, and enterprise-class WiFi routers.
+The company conducted scans across a spectrum of the firmware used by the most popular homes, small and mid-sized businesses, and enterprise-class WiFi routers.

-Although KRACK may be the newest and potentially most harmful WPA2 security vulnerability, router firmware vulnerabilities are far more extensive and dangerous, based on the firm’s findings.
+According to the firm’s findings, although KRACK may be the newest and potentially most harmful WPA2 security vulnerability, router firmware vulnerabilities are far more extensive and dangerous.

 “While KRACK WPA2 is the latest WiFi security vulnerability, it appears to be just the tip of the iceberg compared to what currently exists in router firmware,” said Tae-Jin Kang, CEO of Insignary.